-You are cordially invited to the 2017 Annual Meeting of Shareholders ("Annual Meeting") of Willamette Valley Vineyards, Inc., which will be held at our winery at 8800 Enchanted Way S.E., Turner, Oregon 97392, on Sunday, July 16, 2017, beginning at 1:00 p.m., local time.
+You are cordially invited to the 2018 Annual Meeting of Shareholders ("Annual Meeting") of Willamette Valley Vineyards, Inc., which will be held at our winery at 8800 Enchanted Way S.E., Turner, Oregon 97392, on Sunday, July 15, 2018, beginning at 1:00 p.m., local time.
 The Annual Meeting will be held for the following purposes:

-- 1. To consider and vote upon a proposal to elect three members to our Board of Directors with terms ending at the annual meeting in 2020; - 2.
-To ratify the appointment by the Board of Directors of Moss Adams LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2017; - 3.
-To conduct a non-binding advisory vote on the Company's executive compensation; and - 4.
+- 1. To consider and vote upon a proposal to elect two members to our Board of Directors with terms ending at the annual meeting in 2021; - 2.
+To ratify the appointment by the Board of Directors of Moss Adams LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2018; and - 3.
 To transact such other business as may properly come before the meeting or any postponements or adjournments of the meeting.